 Carlos Manual Vázquez, Sosa v Alvarez-Machain and Human Rights Claims Against Corporations Under the Alien Tort Statute in HUMAN RIGHTS AND INTERNATIONAL TRADE 137-147 (Thomas Cottier, Joost Pauwelyn & Elisabeth Bürgi Bonanomi eds., Oxford: Oxford University Press 2005)

 Scholarly Commons Citation

 Vázquez, Carlos Manuel, "Sosa v.
 Alvarez-Machain and Human Rights Claims Against Corporations Under the Alien Tort Statute" (2006).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1056.
+1056.